gautamxgambhir/Care-Kit/README.md

 Here’s what makes **Care Kit** an essential companion for mental well-being:

-- **Anonymous Journal**: Securely write down your thoughts and feelings without worrying about privacy.
-- **AI Chatbot**: Receive AI-generated emotional support and mental wellness tips.
+- **AI CareBot**: Receive AI-generated emotional support and mental wellness tips using Together API.
 - **Mindfulness & Coping Strategies**: Learn techniques to manage stress, anxiety, and other emotions.
 - **Resources & Help**: Find emergency helplines and support groups for mental health assistance.
 - **Dark/Light Theme Toggle**: Customize your experience based on your preference.